Ms. Ignacio's 2nd Grade

 Art: Mrs. Mary Munoz ([email protected])

-- Subject Matter: Students will realize art is another way to express oneself, develop ways of expressing ideas in visual form, explore and experiment with different art media, grow in awareness of the environment and heightened sensitivity to beauty, experience a sense of personal achievement and the joy of creation, develop muscular coordination through manipulation of art materials, learn to appreciate the visual expression of others.
+- Subject Matter: Students will realize art is another way to express oneself.
+They will develop ways of expressing ideas in visual form, explore and experiment with different art media, and grow in awareness of the environment.
+They will experience a sense of personal achievement and the joy of creation.
+They will develop muscular coordination through manipulation of art materials, and learn to appreciate the visual expression of others.

 Science: Mrs. Mary Munoz ([email protected])